 How does nam prik pao differ from sambal oelek?

 Compared to nam prik pao’s intense flavors, sambal oelek offers a clean chili pepper flavor that might include a little acidity and salt.
 Some versions do have garlic but most are known for having a relatively simple flavor profile.
-Its mild heat and unchallenging flavors are why it sambal oelek are the main reason for its popularity.
-While nam prik pao’s flavor profile will not work in all dishes, you can use sambal oelek as an all-purpose hot sauce.
+Its mild heat and unchallenging flavors are why this condiment is as popular as it is.
+While nam prik pao’s flavor will not work in all dishes, you can use sambal oelek as an all-purpose hot sauce, particularly if its watered down.
 Use it in any dish where you need a mild heat and nothing else.
 Sambal oelek has no animal products and is therefore vegan.

-If your recipe calls for one, can you use the other?
+If your recipe calls for one, can you use the other as a substitute?

 Because nam prik pao contains shrimp paste and fish sauce, it has a noticeably different flavor profile from sambal oelek.
 It may not be the best substitute if what you want is a plain, mildly flavored source of heat.
 However, it should still work in most or all of the applications that require sambal oelek.
 It is a great option if want to increase the umami note in certain dishes.
-Nam prik pao probably will not be a good alternative for sambal oelek in most Western preparations though it might make a good marinade for meat.
+Nam prik pao probably will not be a good alternative otherwise in most Western preparations, though it might make a good marinade for meat.

-Sambal oelek on its own will not provide everything that you need from nam prik pao, which means that it is not an ideal substitute.
+Sambal oelek on its own will not provide everything that you’d expect from a substitute for nam prik pao, so it is not an ideal alternative.
 However, you can use it to make a decent substitute by adding your own shrimp paste and fish sauce.